 Cristo Rey Jesuit College Preparatory School of Houston

 Cristo Rey Jesuit College Preparatory School of Houston provides demanding college prep curriculum to students who are living at or below the federal poverty line.
-Students attend class four days a week and a work-study program one day a week in an entry level position at some of Houston’s top companies.
-After opening its doors in Houston four years ago, the school graduated its first senior class in the spring of 2013.
-One hundred percent of its graduates were accepted to college before their high school graduation.
+Students attend class four days a week and a work-study program one day a week in an entry level position at many of Houston's top companies and organizations, including the Houston Livestock Show and Rodeo.
+One hundred percent of its graduates, the classes of 2013, 2014 and 2015, were accepted to a college before their high school graduation.

 Glassell School of Art

-The Glassell School of Art Summer Workshops offer a variety of programs for eligible students in kindergarten through high school who participated in the Houston Livestock Show and Rodeo School Art Program.
+The Houston Museum of Fine Art's Glassell School of Art summer workshops offer a variety of programs for eligible students, kindergarten through high school, who participated in the Houston Livestock Show and Rodeo School Art Program.
 Students are able to showcase their work at school exhibitions.

 Greater Houston Partnership – Opportunity Houston 2.0

-Greater Houston Partnership – Opportunity Houston 2.0 is an initiative to help ensure continued job growth and capital and foreign investment growth within the Houston area.
-The program kicks off in 2014.
+Greater Houston Partnership – Opportunity Houston 2.0 is an initiative to help ensure continued job growth and capital, as well as foreign investment growth within the Houston area.

 Harris County Hospital District Foundation